Why does my laptop not turn on?

 Although it may seem obvious, if your laptop is only running on battery power, connect the AC adapter to make sure a dead battery is not the cause of the problem.
 Ensure the adapter cord is correctly plugged in on both ends and securely connected.
 If the laptop works with the adapter plugged in, your battery is dead or defective.

 Disconnect from the docking station

 Remove and reconnect the battery

 The laptop can also be in a power state preventing it from booting properly.
-Try disconnecting the power cable and remove the battery from the laptop.
+Try disconnecting the power cable and then removing the battery from the laptop.
 Once done, leave both disconnected from the laptop for at least a minute.
 After you wait, put the battery back into the laptop, connect the power cable, and try turning the laptop on again.